-INFC ES (AND SUPPORTING DRMATION SOURCES): POTENTIALLY SIGNIFICANT IMPACT LESS THAN SIGNIFICANT WITH MITIGATION INCORPORATED LESS THAN SIGNIFICANT IMPACT NO IMPACT GEOLOGY AND SOILS -WOULD THE PROJECT: pot ectly or indirectly cause tential substantial adverse ects, including the risk of loss, ury, or death involving: Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-(Refer to Division of Mines and Geology Special ii) Publication 42.)
-Strong seismic ground , shaking? \boxtimes iii) iv) Seismic-related ground failure, including liquefaction?
-Landslides? \boxtimes / sult in substantial soil erosion the loss of topsoil? soi wo res pot lan sul located on a geologic unit or I that is unstable, or that uld become unstable as a sult of the project, and tentially result in on- or off-site dslide, lateral spreading, psidence, liquefaction, or lapse? def Un cre located on expansive soil, as fined in Table 18-1-B of the iform Building Code (1994), eating substantial direct or lirect risks to life or property?
+ISSUES (AND SUPPORTING INFORMATION SOURCES): POTENTIALLY SIGNIFICANT IMPACT LESS THAN SIGNIFICANT WITH MITIGATION INCORPORATED LESS THAN SIGNIFICANT IMPACT NO IMPACT GEOLOGY AND SOILS -WOULD THE PROJECT: a) Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+(Refer to Division of Mines ::\ and Geology Special Publication 42.) ii) iii) Strong seismic ground shaking?
+Seismic-related ground iv failure, including liquefaction? b) Result in substantial soil erosion or the loss of topsoil? c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse? d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property?

-e) Have soils incapable of adequately supporting the use of septic tanks or alternativ wastewater disposal system where sewers are not available for the disposal of wastewater? of e s f) Directly or indirectly destroy unique paleontological resource or site or unique geologi feature? e
+e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater? f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?